joelgrus/codefellows-data-science-week/exercises/data_driven_sites.md

 The other will watch the station names and (make an ajax call to) refresh the graph whenever someone clicks on a station name.

+4. The station names have lots of &s and /s in them.
+These are tricky to pass in as URL parameters.
+Either you'll need to use some kind of surrogate keys, or else you'll need to use

+`encodeURIComponent` (on the javascript side), and `urllib.unquote` (on the python side)

-4. If you're really committed, you can use CSS to make the site look really nice.
+5. If you're really committed, you can use CSS to make the site look really nice.